 Kallithea Spa was built in 1920 by the Italians during their rule of the island.
 It is said that Hippocrates, father of all physicians, drank and recommended the healing qualities of Kallithea waters, and that was back in 460BC.
 There were many followers of this type of healing and the waters are said to have helped those with stomach troubles.

 Today the domed pavilions and archways have been renovated and although the waters have long-since dried up, many people visit the area for its crystal clear sea waters and magical scenery.
-A restaurants & cafes are available and inside the rotunda an art gallery is organised by the local Municipality.
+A restaurants & cafes are available and inside the rotunda an art gallery is organized by the local Municipality.
 Wedding receptions are often hosted here just as there are conferences and events.
 Walking through the gardens one can touch and smell the various herbs and spices planted along the paths, giving off a particularly strong aroma.

 Exploring the area of Kallithea